teacherseat/dilithium.js/README.md

 The compiled code will output to the `build` directory

-## How to specific local package for development
+## How to specify local package for development

 npm 2.0 supprts installing local packages with the following command: